 Despite sporting a plastic handle, it is quite sturdy in construction and durable.
 The handle was initially intended to be made of plastic to prevent the user from electric shocks.

 It also comes with mask, gloves and a safety google for increased safety.

 This is a fundamental characteristic of the best tool to remove tile and other concrete works.
-To optimise work angles and arrive at better results, its rotating chisel can be locked at whatever angle you so desire
+To optimize work angles and arrive at better results, its rotating chisel can be locked at whatever angle you so desire.

 05. VonHaus Rotary Adjustable Demolition Hammer